Best Of Roundup

 Your LLM app works in the demo.
 Will it work on the 10,000th user?
 These tools help you find out before they do.

-Last updated: February 2026
+Last updated: April 2026

 Shipping an LLM application without evaluation is like deploying a web app without tests.
 It'll work until it doesn't, and you won't know why.
 The difference is that LLM failures are subtle.
 Your app won't crash.
 It'll just start giving confidently wrong answers and you'll find out from an angry customer, not a stack trace.

 AI testing tools have matured fast.
 A year ago, most teams were eyeballing outputs in a Jupyter notebook.
 Now there are proper evaluation frameworks with dataset management, automated scoring, regression detection, and human review workflows.
-The market is crowded, but five tools have pulled clearly ahead.
+The market is crowded, but six tools have pulled clearly ahead.

 We evaluated each tool on a production RAG application with 500 test cases across four dimensions: factual accuracy, relevance, hallucination detection, and response format compliance.